whistlegraph/2022.aesthetic.computer/README.txt

   - [] Should a new nopaint be built from scratch?

  ❤️Side Missions❤️
+  - [] Try and get fullscreen on iOS / iPadOS again... maybe sideload the app shim?
   - [] Add `every("1s", () => {})` shortcut to the `sim` api.
   - [] How to limit the number of Frame's in the start of a disk?
        Perhaps I could have a hidden meta-programming setup line at the top?